-- 2 Includes 28,305 shares subject to options that are vested and 17,788 unvested shares of restricted stock. - Includes 1,302 unvested shares of restricted stock and 161,048 shares held by a trust, the beneficiaries of which are immediate family members of Mr. Niner and the trustee of which is an entity on whose Board of Directors Mr. Niner serves.
-The trustee's Board of Directors is comprised of six members, Mr. Niner, two of his immediate family members and three non-family members, and, as such, Mr. Niner may be deemed to have shared voting and investment power over such shares. - 4 Includes 1,302 unvested shares of restricted stock and 34 shares held by an immediate family member of Ms. Sivanesan. - 5 Includes 8,740 shares subject to options that are vested and 9,141 unvested shares of restricted stock. - 6 Includes 10,672 unvested shares of restricted stock. - Based solely on information supplied by the beneficial owner on Form 13F for the quarter ended September 30, 2018, which was filed in November 2018. - Based solely on information supplied by the beneficial owner on Form 13F/A for the quarter ended September 30, 2018, which was filed in December 2018.
+Includes 28,305 shares subject to options that are vested and 19,321 unvested shares of restricted stock.

+Includes 1,478 unvested shares of restricted stock and 136,048 shares held by a trust, the beneficiaries of which are immediate family members of Mr. Niner and the trustee of which is an entity on whose board of directors Mr. Niner serves.
+The trustee's board of directors is comprised of six members, Mr. Niner, two of his immediate family members and three non-family members, and, as such, Mr. Niner may be deemed to have shared voting and investment power over such shares.

+Includes 1,478 unvested shares of restricted stock and 34 shares held by an immediate family member of Ms. Sivanesan.

+Includes 8,740 shares subject to options that are vested and 9,413 unvested shares of restricted stock.

-1 Includes 1,302 unvested shares of restricted stock.
+Includes 11,591 unvested shares of restricted stock.